 - Control: Customer account handling

-- Foundation Systems: Horizontal services like media & asset delivery,
+- Foundation Systems: Horizontal services like media & asset delivery, feature toggles etc.

 - Platform Engineering: The machine room.
-Covering tools, deployment and
+Covering tools, deployment and platform operations.

-Systems contained in these domain areas, also called "verticals", are designed
+Systems contained in these domain areas, also called "verticals", are designed to

 - not share any code